strategicdata/pmhc-mds-spec/doc/include/definitions.rst

     - Interpersonal therapy

   3 - Other psychological intervention
-     Psychological interventions that do meet criteria for structured psychological intervention.
+     Psychological interventions that do not meet criteria for structured psychological intervention.

   4 - Clinical care coordination/liaison